felipewind/fix-trading-simulator/README.md

 The plan is to package each piece of this system in a Docker container and run everything using Docker Compose.
 So we would have the following containers running:
 - Stock exchange:
-  - Back-end - Quarkus;
+  - Back-end - Quarkus + QuickFIX/J;
   - Front-end - Angular;
 - Two instances of a broker:
-  - Back-end - Quarkus;
+  - Back-end - Quarkus + QuickFIX/J;
   - Front-end - Angular;
 - PostgreSQL
   - One schema for each back-end.